How Do We Prove Our Marriage Is Real?

 Proof That A Marriage Is Bona Fide By Providing Documents

-The first step in the application of a marriage-based green card begins with the U.S citizen spouse or a lawful permanent resident filing Form I-130 Petition For Alien Relative.
+The first step in the application for a marriage-based green card begins with the U.S citizen spouse or a lawful permanent resident filing Form I-130 Petition For Alien Relative.
 The proof of marriage documents must accompany this petition.
 These documents include the following:

 A Marriage Certificate